jafar-sweity/javascript-in-15-Day/day11.md

   - This behavior is known as "implicit global variable declaration" and can lead to unexpected and hard-to-debug issues.
 It's generally considered bad practice because it can lead to unintended side effects and pollute the global namespace.

+## use strict :
+- When strict mode is enabled, the following changes and restrictions come into effect:
+     - Variables must be declared with var, let, or const before they can be used.
+Implicit global variable declarations (discussed in the previous response) are not allowed.

+     - Assigning a value to an undeclared variable results in a reference error.

+     - Deleting variables, functions, or function arguments is not allowed.

+    - Function parameters must have unique names (prevents using duplicate parameter names).

+    - The this keyword behaves differently in functions.
+In strict mode, it won't default to the global object when a function is called without a context (e.g., myFunction()).

+    - The eval() function has a separate variable scope and cannot introduce new variables into the scope that called it.

+    - Octal numeric literals (starting with "0") are not allowed, leading zeroes for decimals are not allowed.

+    - Using with statements is not allowed.

+    - Using eval and arguments as variable names is disallowed.

 ### Question 2:
 - `Write a function called checkNaN that takes a single argument and returns true if the argument is NaN and false otherwise.`